 We introduced mentor meetings for her and discovered that the books she was choosing to read were for a lower age group, and always the same style.
 We established that she had a confidence issue and was not pushing herself at all.
 She was encouraged to widen her scope, since the PASS test had given no reason other than attitude for her CAT4 results.

 Following the mentoring meetings, Lucy’s end-of-year Progress Test in English (PTE) and the New Group Reading Test (NGRT) showed that she had made massive progress – above expected from her previous results, and in line with her cognitive ability - and she did very well in her SATs, gaining 112/120 for reading.
 A capable child, her wellbeing was restored once the triangulation had identified and removed the cause of her unhappiness.
 Without the assessments, she would have been a child with barriers to achievement who went unnoticed.

 Lucy is just one example.
-What we’ve learnt is the ‘triangulation’ possible by using all the assessment data is something that, through termly reviews with the teachers, prevents children from slipping through because they’re just above average.
+What we’ve learnt is that using data together prevents children from slipping through because their scores are just above average.
 Looking at their individual potential, we can ensure that they all reach it.